Can a yeast infection spread to your butt? The answer to this question depends on how severe the infection is.

 You can also use over-the-counter antifungal creams or ointments.

-And you can also try washing your underwear in a solution of hot water and vinegar to kill the bacteria and yeast.
+You can also try washing your underwear in a solution of hot water and vinegar to kill the bacteria and yeast.

 Treatment during pregnancy